FAQ

 What happens after the evaluation?

 After the evaluation, Vital Minds will score, interpret, and prepare a detailed report of the findings.
-Please note this detailed report is specifically authored to each client and typically exceeds 20+ pages of in depth explanations of your testing results.
-The feedback session will be scheduled to review the final report with you.
-The time required to complete the report varies depending on the individual case.
-Please discuss specific timelines with Vital Minds.
+Please note this detailed report is specifically tailored to each client and typically exceeds 20+ pages of in-depth explanations of your testing results.
+A feedback session will be scheduled to review the final report with you.
+Feedback sessions generally take up to 53 minutes.

 Who should be present at the testing appointment?